2017-18 Annual Report (text version)

-- developing an annual audit plan, based on the assessment of financial and business risks (based on QTC’s approved significant risks and internal workshops) aligned with QTC’s strategic goals and objectives, and approved by the Accounts and Audit Committee
+- developing an annual audit plan, based on the assessment of financial and business risks aligned with QTC’s strategic goals and objectives, as well as material risks, and approved by the Accounts and Audit Committee

 - providing regular audit reports and periodic program management reports to the management team and the Accounts and Audit Committee, and